yingxue-zhang/UpdatedSite/content/authors/admin/_index.md

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.

-**Openings** I am looking for self-motivated PhD students to work with me on the exciting area of deep learning.
+**Openings:** **I am looking for self-motivated PhD students to work with me on the exciting area of deep learning.
 I'm particularly interested in candidates with background in Artificial Intelligence, Deep Learning, Data Mining, Machine Learning, Statistics, Applied Math, and strong programming skill.
-Please send me a short email with your C.V. and anything you believe relevant!
+Please send me a short email with your C.V. and anything you believe relevant!**